It is my singular honour and great privilege to grace the South African Communist Party’s Congress (SACP).

 “The post-colonial African societies in the different African nation Statesare in need of the second phase of the African Revolution.
 This Revolution means radical changes in the economic power structures and relations”.
 It means a fairer deal for the working class and peasants”.

 Currently, the ANC/SACP/COSATU alliance is engaged in a meaningful political conversation to craft an economic animal that will carry the hopes of many people in this country.
 This engagement is posing questions relating to who are the beneficiaries of radical economic transformation (RET).
 Who are the captains and co-pilot of this second phase of radical changes in the economic power structures and relations?
-How will the
+How will the masses benefit from RET?
+What is the role of the communist in providing ideological guidance to attain real radical changes in the economic power structures of this country?
+Do the communist through SACP and COSATU provide the ideological guidance and the defence to avoid somersault in future against the envisaged programme?

 The BNF once again declare that our ties with the SACP, ANC and COSATU are not coincidentally.
 The BNF was formed by Batswana who worked in the South African mines, who were members of the ANC and SACP.
 When members of the SACP and ANC criss-crossed the world in the quest to overthrow the apartheid regime, BNF members gave the freedom fighters shelter and all necessary support.
 When comrade Nelson Mandela passed through Botswana, he was housed by comrade Fish Keitseng, a founding member of the BNF.